“Just one more bite,” say the eyes to the mouth.

 Correct storage can make a huge difference to the lifespan of your food.
 I’m sure we’ve all put our avocados next to our bananas to ripen them but did you know that you shouldn’t put onions with potatoes?
 FoodWise have some handy hints on how and where to store certain produce.

 Turns out those expiration dates aren’t always to do with food safety.
 According to FoodWise, we should abide by the ‘use-by’ date but ‘best before’ can mean still good after … use your senses for that one.
-Another good trick is to practise ‘first in, first out’ when unpacking groceries.
+Another good trick is to practice ‘first in, first out’ when unpacking groceries.
 Place your new products at the back and shift the older ones forward so you know to use them first.

 Preserve your food.
 Soft fruit is still good in smoothies, slightly wilted vegetables can be used in soups and both can be made into a nutritious juice.
 Overripe bananas may not be a good snack but they’re ideal for banana bread and just about anything can be put in a dip or sauce, right?
 Better yet, learn how to

 Better yet, learn how to pickle your vegetables and can your fruit.